VishvaGujarati/my-worker-profile/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Now Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

-## Learn More
+## Design Improvements

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+While implementing the Figma design, I made the following adjustments to ensure consistency and proper functionality:

+- **Work Experience Section**

+  - Fixed text color mismatch in the second entry.
+  - Corrected spacing between entries to match the Figma layout.

+- **Accordion Component**

+  - Added scroll-to-view behavior so expanded content is always visible.

+- **Images**

+  - Implemented fallback images for missing API data.
+  - Set main skills images to a uniform width and height.
+  - Removed background from button image for a clean Figma-style view.

+- **Metadata & Open Graph**

+  - Configured dynamic titles and image previews for user profiles.
+  - Added domain configuration for proper Open Graph preview on Next.js.

+- **Data Handling**

+  - Used dummy data where API responses lacked enough content for display.

+- **Responsiveness & Layout**
+  - Enforced a fluid design with max 375px width, centered across all screen sizes.